zhihang161013/OPEA-openEuler/README.md

 4. Within the instance type list, select the Amazon EC2 M7i or M7i-flex instance type.
 Complete the remaining configuration as needed.
 Then, click the **Launch Instance** button.
 ![configure instance](./pics/configure-instance.png)

-Now we have an openEuler cloud instance that fufills the hardware requirements for deploying ChatQnA services.
+Now we have an openEuler cloud instance that fufills the hardware requirements for deploying the ChatQnA services.

 ## Deploying the ChatQnA services
 ### 1. Setup Environment Variable